Do You Get Paid for Lunch Breaks in the UK?

 What is the legal requirement for lunch breaks?

-The legal requirement for lunch breaks is that every employee is legally entitled to a 30 minute break if they are working for 6 hours or a 45 minute break for working for 9 hours.
+The legal requirement for lunch breaks is that every employee is legally entitled to a 20 minute break when an employee’s daily working hours exceed 6 hours (exceptions apply for certain workers).
 The reasons for why rest breaks exist are because they allow staff to recover from the first half of their shift and it gives them time to rechange for the second half of their working day.

 Lunch breaks are a legal requirement, although it is not a legal requirement for employers to pay their employees during a lunch break.